awsdocs/aws-security-hub-user-guide/doc_source/security_iam_service-with-iam.md

 **Important**
  Do not provide your access keys to a third party, even to help [find your canonical user ID](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html#FindingCanonicalId)\.
 By doing this, you might give someone permanent access to your account\.

 When you create an access key pair, you are prompted to save the access key ID and secret access key in a secure location\.
 The secret access key is available only at the time you create it\.
 If you lose your secret access key, you must add new access keys to your IAM user\.
 You can have a maximum of two access keys\.
 If you already have two, you must delete one key pair before creating a new one\.
-To view instructions, see [Managing Access Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) in the *IAM User Guide*\.
+To view instructions, see [Managing access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) in the *IAM User Guide*\.

 #### I'm an administrator and want to allow others to access Security Hub<a name="security_iam_troubleshoot-admin-delegate"></a>

 To allow others to access Security Hub, you must create an IAM entity \(user or role\) for the person or application that needs access\.
 They will use the credentials for that entity to access AWS\.
 You must then attach a policy to the entity that grants them the correct permissions in Security Hub\.

-To get started right away, see [Creating Your First IAM Delegated User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-delegated-user.html) in the *IAM User Guide*\.
+To get started right away, see [Creating your first IAM delegated user and group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-delegated-user.html) in the *IAM User Guide*\.

 #### I want to allow people outside My AWS account to access my Security Hub resources<a name="security_iam_troubleshoot-cross-account-access"></a>